cosmos/ibc/spec/ics-002-client-semantics/README.md

 type verifyNextSequenceRecv = (ClientState, uint64, CommitmentProof, Identifier, Identifier, uint64) => boolean
 ```

+##### Implementation strategies

+###### Loopback

+A loopback client of a local machine merely reads from the local state, to which it must have access.

+###### Simple signatures

+A client of a solo machine with a known public key checks signatures on messages sent by that local machine,
+which are provided as the `Proof` parameter.
+The `height` parameter can be used as a replay protection nonce.

+Multi-signature or threshold signature schemes can also be used in such a fashion.

+###### Proxy clients

+Proxy clients verify another (proxy) machine's verification of the machine of interest.

-##### Merklized state trees
+###### Merklized state trees

-For clients of state machines with Merklized state trees, these can be constructed in accordance with [ICS 23](../ics-023-vector-commitments),
+For clients of state machines with Merklized state trees, these can be constructed by calling `verifyMembership` or `verifyNonMembership`, using a verified Merkle
-by calling `verifyMembership` or `verifyNonMembership` to verify presence or absence of particular key/value pairs
-in state at particular heights.
-The behaviour of these functions MUST comply with the properties defined in [ICS 23](../ics-023-vector-commitments).
+root stored in the `ClientState`, to verify presence or absence of particular key/value pairs in state at particular heights in accordance with [ICS 23](../ics-023-vector-commitments).

 ```typescript
 type verifyMembership = (ClientState, uint64, CommitmentProof, Path, Value) => boolean